ksanch20/cs4300/homework2/movie_theater_booking/README.md

 ## AI Usage
 Used chatGPT to:
 - Generate basic HTML templates
 - Help set up user profiles
+- Help with testing
 - Provide guidance on Django setup and configurations for deployment
 - Suggest README structure and content